1. Output information

 Institutional population

-The institutional population is another name for the CE population, used more frequently in past sets of household projections.
+The institutional population is another name for the communal establishment population, used more frequently in past sets of household projections.

 Quinary age group

-The five-year age groups used in the 2018-based household projections are:
+The five-year age groups used in the 2022-based household projections and the two new age groups introduced for this release are:

 Stage 1

-Stage 1 household projections provide projected numbers of households by the age group and sex of the HRP, for England and its regions and local authorities.
+Stage 1 household projections provide projected numbers of households by the age group and sex of the household reference person, for England, regions and local authorities.

 Stage 2

-Stage 2 household projections provide projected numbers of households by household type, for England and its regions and local authorities.
+Stage 2 household projections provide projected numbers of households by household type, sex of household representative person (HRP) and age group, for England, regions and local authorities.

 Usually resident